Kawasaki Versys 650: Technical details

 The Versys is based on the same platform as Kawasaki's other 650cc twin motorcycles, the Ninja 650R and the ER-6n.
 It shares the same electronics, engine, wheels, brakes and main frame as its siblings.
 Where it differs is in riding position, rear sub frame, suspension components, and engine tuning.

 The Versys' 650 cc liquid cooled, four-stroke, parallel-twin engine has been retuned for more bottom-end and mid-range torque.
 This is achieved with different camshafts and fuel injection mapping.
 These changes cause peak torque to occur at a lower engine speed and provide better throttle response in the 3,000 to 6,000 rpm range.
 In addition a balance tube has been added between the exhaust headers to smooth out power delivery.
 Power is 68 hp at 8,500 rpm, compared with the Ninja's 67 hp at 8,000 rpm.
 Torque is 47.2 lbft, compared with the Ninja's 48.45 lbft.
 Improving the engine's low and mid range response comes at the expense of a slight reduction in peak power however.
 A similar approach was recently deployed by Honda with their CBF1000 model.
 The engine uses a 180 degree crankshaft.
 This in turn requires an uneven firing interval (180 degrees, 540 degrees) which gives the engine note a distinctive "throbbing" sound at idle.

 The suspension has greater vertical travel and more adjustability than the suspension on the Versys 650 siblings.
 On the front thicker/stiffer 41 mm inverted telescopic forks are externally adjustable for preload and rebound damping.
 The right fork leg carries a damping cartridge while both legs contain springs.
 The rear shock absorber is adjustable for rebound damping.
 Suspension preload is adjustable in the rear via a screw collar on the shock.
 2015+ models have an external adjuster.
 The rear shock/spring is directly connected, without linkages, to a non symmetrical, gull wing, aluminium swing arm instead of the more basic steel swing arm used on the Ninja and ER-6.

 Local variants

-In Australia, the Learner Approved Motorcycle Scheme (LAMS) is in place for riders on a restricted license during the first period after passing their motorbike test.
-For this market the Versys 650L is manufactured and sold with output power restrictions put into place using a custom program on the ECU and a screw installed near the throttle wheel on the right-side of the bike which prevents it from fully rotating.
+In Australia, the Learner Approved Motorcycle Scheme (LAMS) is in place for riders on a restricted licence during the first period after passing their motorbike test.
+For this market the Versys 650L is manufactured and sold with output power restrictions put into place using a custom programme on the ECU and a screw installed near the throttle wheel on the right-side of the bike which prevents it from fully rotating.
 The specifications for the Australian LAMS and non-LAMS variants for the 2017 model year are below, but the different RPM measurements should also be noted:

-In addition to the above differences, Australia marketed Versys 650 and 650L are sold with a fuel capacity of 21 L and have a curb mass of 216 kg (wet) for both the 650L and 650.
+In addition to the above differences, Australia marketed Versys 650 and 650L are sold with a fuel capacity of 21 L and have a kerb mass of 216 kg (wet) for both the 650L and 650.